MarwanAl-Obaidi/PHP-Programming/README.md

 # PHP-Programming
-A course I did that teaches the basics of PHP
+A course I did that goes through the basics of PHP and teaches the student to have the ability to understand, write and maintain PHP code.

 ## Contents
 - Introduction